 - Bendheim Western Greenwich Civic Center: CLOSED.

-- Town Beaches & Town Parks: Town parks and beaches CLOSED to the public until further notice.
-The closure includes but is not limited to: tennis courts, basketball courts, playgrounds, ball fields, school grounds and open spaces.
+- Town Beaches & Town Parks: Town parks and beaches CLOSED to the public until further notice, except as noted in this paragraph.
+The closure includes but is not limited to: basketball courts, playgrounds, ball fields, school grounds and open spaces.
 Bathrooms at all recreational facilities are closed.

 - Grass Island Waste Water Treatment Plant: CLOSED to the public.
 Permitted septage haulers may continue to access the facility.

 - Holly Hill Transfer Station: Holly Hill is OPEN, and requests compliance with social distancing when you visit the site.
 There are new traffic patterns and there may be delays as we manage traffic through the site, particularly on Saturdays.
 Please be patient and respectful of everyone’s space.
 No new permits are being issued at this time.
 If you have no permit, bring proof of residency that is clearly legible through your car window.
 Hours continue to be M-F 7:00 AM - 2:30 PM and Sat 7:00 AM - 12:00 PM.
 PLEASE make every effort to limit your trips and come during the week!

 The Town’s Emergency Operations Center (EOC) is OPEN and operating under a PARTIAL ACTIVATION.